 "Queen Anne's Lace", acrylics on gallery canvas, 11"x14" - 2018

-The early morning sun lit up a cobweb attached to a Queen Anne’s Lace growing by our farmer’s fence.
-Some consider this abundant wildflower a common weed.
-Close examination reveals the delicate beauty of its broad flower head with its many tiny blossoms.
-I wanted to capture the contrast between the simplicity and complexity of Queen Anne’s Lace.
-The early morning sun showcased the delicate side of its stalky and robust stem.
-To the spider, this sturdy wildflower was nothing more than a convenient anchor to which it could attach its web.
-For we humans, the low morning sun glistening on the fine strands of a spider’s web offered a bit of morning gold.
+The early morning sun lights a cobweb attached to a Queen Anne’s Lace, an abundant wildflower with a delicate beauty.
+I wanted to capture the contrast between its simplicity and complexity as the early morning sun showcases the delicate side of its stalky and robust stem.
+To the spider, this sturdy wildflower is merely a convenient anchor to which it can attach its web.
+For we humans, the low morning sun glistening on the fine strands of a spider’s web offers a bit of morning gold.

-I was inspired to paint “Poppies” in anticipation of seeing the poppies appear in my garden.
-2018-19 saw a long winter and when spring finally arrived, the warm weather was kept at bay until towards the end of May.
-Seeing the display of poppies from my front window is always a delight and I always look forward to seeing them bloom.
-So painting these bright blooms brightened up an otherwise dull day.
+SOLD – I was inspired to paint “Poppies” in anticipation of seeing the poppies appear in my garden.
+We had a long winter in 2018-19 and when spring finally arrived, the warm weather held off until towards the end of May.
+Seeing the display of poppies from my front window is always a delight and something I always look forward to seeing.
+Painting these bright poppy blooms brightened up an otherwise dull day.